 Originally published Jan 20, 2017.
 Updated May 22, 2022.
 We can thank microbes for the tangy flavor and the effervescent creamy texture of kefir.
 If you’re new to kefir, it’s similar to yogurt.
 Both are made by fermenting milk.
 To my taste buds, kefir is like an intensified form of yogurt, effervescent and wonderfully tart…

-A Microbiologist’s Guide to Yogurt + Instant Pot Yogurt Recipe
+A Microbiologist’s Guide to Yogurt + How to Make Yogurt in the Instant Pot [Recipe]

 Last year, I made 26 batches of homemade yogurt and ate probably over 350 yogurt and granola breakfasts (or some variation of that).
 Since I left the world of laboratory bench work, the kitchen has become my lab, a place to create edible experiments to satisfy my microbial curiosities.
 From sourdough to kefir to kombucha…